 A tool to measure the environmental maturity of cosmetics packaging

 Assessing the environmental maturity of packaging is difficult today, given the variability and complexity of the parameters to be considered.
-However, it is important for analyze the ecological impact of the various stages in the life cycle of a package.
+However, it is important for analyze the ecological impact of different stages in the life cycle of a package.
 These measurement tools are essential in the context of sustainability, enabling companies to adopt more environmentally-friendly practices.
 Commonly used tools include Life Cycle Assessments (LCAs), which evaluate environmental impacts from the production of raw materials to the final disposal of the packaging.
 LCAs provide quantifiable data on greenhouse gas emissions, energy consumption, waste management and other environmental parameters.
 This information enables companies to identify areas where improvements can be made to reduce the ecological footprint of packaging.

 In particular, theeco-friendliness assessment tool (EFAT) developed by Rocca et al (2023) assesses the environmental sustainability of cosmetic products, based on the results of a Life Cycle Assessment (LCA).
 This tool highlights critical processes such as the acquisition of raw materials and the primary packaging process, offering avenues for improving product sustainability.